kushdua/plagarismDetector/README.md

 ----------
 Algorithm
 ----------
-The Algorithm is broken into following main steps
+The Algorithm is broken into following main steps<br>
-1. Synonym list is broken into HashMap such that all synonyms except the first one point to the first one as (key-value) pair.
+1. Synonym list is broken into HashMap such that all synonyms except the first one point to the first one as (key-value) pair.<br>
-2. All synonyms in both the input Strings are replaced using synonym map
+2. All synonyms in both the input Strings are replaced using synonym map<br>
-3. Second string file is parsed and all tuples are constructed and added to tupleMap.
+3. Second string file is parsed and all tuples are constructed and added to tupleMap.<br>
-4. First string file is parsed and all the tuples are checked against tubpleMay Key for matching
+4. First string file is parsed and all the tuples are checked against tubpleMay Key for matching<br>

 -----------
 Assumptions